-Experience Modification Rate (EMR): It is common practice for owners who have a formal contractor SH&E program to require contractors to have an EMR of 1 or less.

-Injury frequency and severity rates: Specific target injury rates are typically company specific and are often revised (i.e. lowered) periodically by the owner based on the owner's contractor safety goals.

-SH&E program evaluations: SH&E program evaluations are time-consuming and more subjective than reviewing injury statistics but the evaluator should base his/her judgment on the presence or absence of specific management system elements.

-Integration of SH&E on current projects: The most effective means of evaluating a contractor's SH&E capabilities is to visit a job site to evaluate their performance (Hislop 123).
-Interviewing the prospective contractor should also be conducted to assess the prospective contractor's corporate safety culture, SH&E knowledge, management skills, and philosophy.

-References from previous customers: The owner should talk with previous customers and determine whether or not previous customers were satisfied with the contractor's SH&E performance.
+- •Experience modification rate (EMR): It is common practice for owners who have a formal contractor SH&E program to require contractors to have an EMR of 1 or - •Injury frequency and severity rates: Specific target injury rates are typically company-specific and are often revised (i.e., lowered) periodically by the owner based on the owner's contractor safety goals. - •SH&E program evaluations: SH&E program evaluations are time-consuming and more subjective than reviewing injury statistics, but the evaluator should base his/her judgment on the presence or absence of specific management system elements. - •Integration of SH&E on current projects: The most effective means of evaluating a contractor's SH&E capabilities is to visit a jobsite to evaluate their performance (Hislop, 1999).
+Interview the prospective contractor to assess their corporate safety culture, SH&E knowledge, management skills and philosophy. - •OSHA and EPA citation history: A contractor that is subject to regular scrutiny by OSHA should be avoided since the presence of that contractor would increase the likelihood of OSHA inspections performed at the owner's site.
+OSHA inspection records are public records and may be obtained by conducting a company search of the OSHA inspection database. - •References from previous customers: The owner should talk with previous customers and should determine whether or not previous customers were satisfied with the contractor's SH&E performance.

-SH&E Contract Requirements
+SH&E CONTRACT REQUIREMENTS

-Prudent contractors usually include the cost of supplying safety equipment and employee training in their bids (Nwaelele 28).
+Prudent contractors usually include the cost of supplying safety equipment and employee training in their bids (Nwaelele, 1996).
 Consequently, their bids may be higher, causing owners to look elsewhere.
 In other words, some effective SH&E programs go unrewarded.
 Owners can change this by making SH&E considerations an integral part of project management.
-Many owners have well written contractor SH&E programs and incorporating their standards as specific contract requirements should be considered.
-The more specific the SH&E requirements are stated in the contract, the greater the ability the owner has in ensuring the work is conducted in a safe manner (Hislop 94).
+Many owners have well-written contractor SH&E programs and incorporating their standards as specific contract requirements should be considered.
+The more specifically the SH&E requirements are stated in the contract, the greater the owner's ability to ensure that the work is conducted in a safe manner (Hislop, 1999).
 SH&E requirements should also be objectively stated to avoid ambiguity and interpretation issues.
-The project team should work with legal and contract specialists to formulate project safety specification.
-Although SH&E contract specifications vary from companyto-company and often from project-to-project, the following topics should be considered when developing SH&E project requirements (MacCollum 49 - 50):
+The project team should work with legal and contract specialists to formulate project safety specifications.
+Although SH&E contract specifications vary from company to company and often from project to project, the following should be considered when developing SH&E project requirements (MacCollum, 1995):

-- Naming the person who will be responsible for overseeing contractors' performance and ensuring that the work is performed in a safe manner - Requiring all contractors to prepare and submit an acceptable SH&E plan that defines supervisory and employee safety training prior to the start of their particular work - Listing specific published SH&E standards and hazard prevention requirements - Listing special SH&E requirements that are to be followed for unique hazards not adequately defined in the provisions contained in the published SH&E standards referenced above
+•name the person who will be responsible for overseeing contractors' performance and ensuring that the work is performed in a safe manner;

+•require all contractors to prepare and submit an acceptable SH&E plan that defines supervisory and employee safety training prior to the start of their particular work;

+•list specific published SH&E standards and hazard prevention requirements;

+•list special SH&E requirements to be followed for unique hazards not adequately defined in provisions contained in published SH&E standards;

-Listing qualifying requirements for eligible contractors to ensure that bidders are restricted to those contractors whose past SH&E performance indicates that they are competent and safe contractors and includes an assessment of the contractor's current SH&E capabilities.
+•list qualifying requirements for eligible contractors to ensure that bidders are restricted to those contractors whose past SH&E performance indicates that they are competent and safe contractors and include an assessment of the contractor's current SH&E capabilities.

-DESIGNING AND PLANNING FOR SAFETY
+DESIGNING & PLANNING FOR SAFETY

-Considering SH&E issues while designing the project and during preconstruction planning of the project could have a dramatic impact in reducing injuries that may occur during the construction phase of the project.
-SH&E considerations not addressed during the initial design phase often costs significantly more to retrofit or otherwise correct after the project is completed or even during the construction phase of the project.
+Considering SH&E issues while designing the project and during preplanning of the project could have a dramatic impact in reducing injuries that may occur during the project's work phase.
+SH&E considerations not addressed during the initial design phase often costs significantly more to retrofit or otherwise correct after the project is completed or even during the project's work phase.